 For expats and Spain-lovers alike, this Spanish omelette recipe will not disappoint.
 It was created by my husband, a Spaniard living in the south of the United States, after realizing how cumbersome it is to make a tortilla de patata, and tiring of hearing my excuses as to why I did not want to make one for dinner.
-This was such a huge success in our family that I decided to share with you in hopes that you can satisfy your cravings with half the work.
+The recipe he created was such a huge success in our family that I decided to share with you in hopes that you can satisfy your cravings with half the work.

-- 1 medium bag hash brown style potatoes
+- 1 medium bag hash brown-style potatoes

 - 1 medium yellow onion, chopped

 - 1/4 cup olive oil

 - 6 eggs

 - Chop the onion finely and saute in about ¼ cup olive oil.
 Cooking with extra virgin olive oil can release harmful substances in your food.
 Just use a regular, light-tasting olive oil.
 Do not use corn or vegetable oil.

 - When the onion is translucent, add in the bag of frozen hash browns.
 (Traditionally, this is where you would put in your peeled and sliced potatoes).
 Cook and stir from time to time.
 Do not brown them.
 You want this to turn into a nice, fluffy, slightly lumpy, yellow mush.